 The above approach is at best slow, inefficient, and increasingly archaic when compared to being able to utilize the new technologies that are readily available, such as the Internet and World Wide Web.
 In other words, these technologies allow us to create an information or data infrastructure which, for information with a geographical component, is commonly known as a spatial data infrastructure (SDI) that facilitates the exchange of information between different parties, including from third party sources of data to HOs and ultimately from HOs to the mariner.

-Figure X (overleaf) illustrates the steps from exchanging text-based information verbally, in reports or in non-editable electronic e.g. PDF format (1 Star Data) to exchanging datasets in editable but proprietary formats (2 Star Data), then editable open formats (3 Star Data), via Data or Web Services (4 Star Data), and ultimately as Linked Data (5 Star Data), the latter utilizing Internet based technologies such as RDF (Resource Description Framework).
+Figure 5 illustrates the steps from exchanging text-based information verbally, in reports or in non-editable electronic e.g. PDF format (1 Star Data) to exchanging datasets in editable but proprietary formats (2 Star Data), then editable open formats (3 Star Data), via Data or Web Services (4 Star Data), and ultimately as Linked Data (5 Star Data), the latter utilizing Internet based technologies such as RDF (Resource Description Framework).